Miles: 5.2 miles RT

 Elevation Gain/Highest: 2340ft/4075ft

-Map: Green Trails Silverton No 110, my GAIA
+Map: Green Trails Silverton No 110

 Favorite Eats After Hike: Mirkwood Public House, Glorybucha Microbrewery, River Time Brewing, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.